Supertramp: 1973–1978: Crime of the Century and commercial breakthrough

 After Farrell's departure in the spring of 1972, 20-year-old bassist Nick South (from Alexis Korner's band) came in for a temporary stint until Dougie Thomson (from The Alan Bown Set) joined in July.

-In the summer of 1973 more auditions to replace the departed Curry and Winthrop started and introduced Bob Siebenberg, initially credited as Bob C. Benberg, and another Alan Bown alumnus, John Helliwell, adding saxophone, other woodwinds, occasional keyboards, synthesizers, backing vocals, completing the lineup in the summer of 1973.
+In the summer of 1973 more auditions to replace the departed Currie and Winthrop started and introduced Bob Siebenberg, initially credited as Bob C. Benberg, and another Alan Bown alumnus, John Helliwell, adding saxophone, other woodwinds, occasional keyboards, synthesizers, backing vocals, completing the lineup in the summer of 1973.
 Hodgson would also begin introducing compositions featuring keyboards, particularly the Wurlitzer electric piano, in the band in addition to guitar.
 This lineup of Supertramp would remain in place for the next ten years.

 Meanwhile, the bond between Davies and Hodgson had begun weakening.
 Hodgson mused, "There's a very deep bond, but it's definitely mostly on a musical level.
 When there's just the two of us playing together, there's an incredible empathy.
 His down-to-earth way of writing, which is very rock 'n' roll, balances out my lighter, melodic style."
 Over Supertramp's history, their relationship would be amicable but increasingly distant as their lifestyles and musical inclinations drifted apart.
 Their songwriting partnership gradually dissolved.
 Although all of Supertramp's songs would continue to be officially credited as "written by Rick Davies and Roger Hodgson", most of them were written individually.

 In 1973 a young A&M Records A&R executive, Dave Margereson, was impressed by their new demos and was instrumental in getting them resigned to A&M. By 1974 he had left the label to take over as Supertramp's full-time manager.
 With money advanced from A&M, the group, with family, friends and crew, moved to a cottage called Southcombe in Somerset, where they spent the rest of 1973 and a good part of 1974 living together and working on material for their third album.